Your Notifications

 How To Prepare For A Stroke?

 A stroke can happen to anyone.
-However, some people are at a higher risk of stroke as compared to other individuals.
-If you or someone you know are at risk of stroke, then being well-prepared for it helps.
+However, some people are at a higher risk of stroke than other individuals.
+If you or someone you know is at risk of stroke, then being well-prepared for it helps.
 Here are some of the ways you can do that:

 • Making lifestyle changes to minimize the risk of stroke